GitSparTV/GitSparTV/lua-portfolio.md

 It originally was planned to make ASM-like language but for Lua that compiles to bytecode: [Version 0.1](https://github.com/GitSparTV/LLLua/tree/v0.1/0.1).

-Later on a pack of ideas was combined into [concept 1.0](https://github.com/GitSparTV/LLLua/blob/v0.1/CONCEPT.md).
+Later on, a pack of ideas was combined into [concept 1.0](https://github.com/GitSparTV/LLLua/blob/v0.1/CONCEPT.md).

 ## Libraries for Garry's Mod
 ### *https://github.com/GitSparTV/GmodLibraries*